 At the successful completion of this lesson, students should be able to:

-- Understand the general methods of transporting crude oil from well to refinery.
+- explain the general methods of transporting crude oil from well to refinery;

-- Become familiar with the Crude Refning processes and their refined products.
+- outline the crude refining processes and their refined products.

 What is due for this lesson?